cedricvancaillie-svg/angular-tetravalent-lattice/README.md

 * Van Caillie, C. (2026).
 A Discrete Angular Tetravalent Lattice and a Candidate Pathway to the Schrödinger Equation.
 Zenodo. https://doi.org/10.5281/zenodo.21460531
 * Van Caillie, C. (2026).
 The Angular Tetravalent Lattice: A Classical Geometric Model with a Non-Unitary Quantum-Walk Extension and Chiral Edge Modes.
 Zenodo. https://doi.org/10.5281/zenodo.21829396
 * Van Caillie, C. (2026).
-The Angular Tetravalent Lattice: A Geometric Proposal for the Emergence of Mass and \(E = mc^2\).
+The Angular Tetravalent Lattice: A Geometric Proposal for the Emergence of Mass and E = mc².
 Zenodo. https://doi.org/10.5281/zenodo.21933730